ammein/custom-code-editor-a3/README.md

 > Don't worry about indent in Snippet , it will automatically beautify the codes whenever you enter your new content

 # Insert My Own Theme
-By default , `theme : 'ambiance'` .
+By default , `theme : 'chrome'` .
 If you wish to change theme (Case Sensitive).
 You can find all available themes here [All Ace Editor Themes Available](https://github.com/ajaxorg/ace-builds/blob/6526ea4a845a3682789a9224f319271496051873/src/ext-themelist.js#L9) :
 ```javascript
 ace : {
     theme : 'monokai'